About Lancaster Shakespeare Theatre

 Recognition and Expansion (2010 – 2018)

-From 2010 to 2018, TPSP’s consistent work was recognized by The Pennsylvania Council on the Arts with a Project Stream grant.
+Beginning in 2010, the company’s work has consistently been recognized by The Pennsylvania Council on the Arts with a Project Stream grant.
 This was advanced to the PCA’s Program Stream grant level in 2014, and the funding from the State continued.

 During this period, the organization continued to perform a variety of Shakespeare’s plays annually at different venues, and in 2014, it became an official partner with The Winter/Ware Centers of Millersville University.
 Additionally, TPSP began hosting two sessions of Camp Will and started participating in The Extraordinary Give through the Lancaster Community Foundation in 2014.